JamieMcDonald2/395-Project/README.md

     to the schedule employee screen (not implemented yet).
     - Fixed spacings and paddings for top bar and bottom bar.
     - Created the Schedule Employee Screen

+    2.19
+    - Started an employee information screen
+    - Created the navagation that takes the user to an employee information screen if they click the employee on the employee screen